 What can you recommend carp fishers, to have successful fishing?

 The main thing is the planning, preparations, and hard work.
 To regularly achieve good results, you need to practice.
 I hear people say: “Oh, it’s so easy for you, you’re throwing so far”.
 How do you think I am capable of doing that?
 Luck?
 No, it was raining and unusual work.
-This concerns all other things in life: the more you are training and practising, the better and luckier you become.
+It concerns all other things in life: the more you are training and practising, the better and luckier you become.